usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-4/Conducting Effective Market Research.md

 After completing this module, you should be able to:

-* Discuss why pre-solicitation communication with offerors is essential in acquiring digital services.
+* Discuss why pre-solicitation communication with offerors is essential in acquiring digital services
-* Describe ways you can communicate effectively with potential vendors before solicitation of digital services.
+* Describe ways you can communicate effectively with potential vendors before solicitation of digital services
-* Identify best practices for responsible pre-solicitation communication when procuring digital services.
+* Identify best practices for responsible pre-solicitation communication when procuring digital services

 ---
 ## Acquisition process myths